2002 CHA men's ice hockey tournament

-The 2002 CHA Men's Ice Hockey Tournament was played between March 14 and March 16, 2002 at Dwyer Arena in Lewiston, New York.
+The 2002 CHA Men's Ice Hockey Tournament was the 3rd tournament in conference history and was played between March 14 and March 16, 2002 at Dwyer Arena in Lewiston, New York, United States.
 Wayne State defeated Alabama-Huntsville 5–4 in overtime in the championship game to win the tournament for the second consecutive year.

 Format

 The tournament featured six team for the first time.
 The top two teams from the regular season received byes to the semifinals where they played the winners from the quarterfinal games.
 The two semifinal winners met in the championship game on March 16, 2002.